Have you been diagnosed with a brain tumour? Order your free information pack.

 Episode Two

-The second episode focuses on three case studies of people who have all been affected by benign brain tumours.
-The first one is with a student from Sheffield Hallam University who talks about their struggles with an epidermoid; the second interview is with comedian Miles Jupp, who talks about his tumour experience and how he turned it into a comedy show.
+The second episode focuses on three people who have all been affected by benign brain tumours.
+The first one is a student from Sheffield Hallam University who talks about their struggles with an epidermoid; the second interview is with comedian Miles Jupp, who talks about his tumour experience and how he turned it into a comedy show.
 The third interview is with a mother who wrote a death letter due to her fear of brain surgery.

 Callum meeting and interviewing Miles Jupp